VirtualGit/JeeHellDuino/README.md

 # JeeHellDuino
-Project to link harduino hardware to JeeHell A320 simulation software
+Project to link arduino hardware to JeeHell A320 simulation software